hivesolutions/appier/doc/configuration.md

 * `NAME` (`str`) - The visual name to be displayed on data associated with the instance, if not provided the default app class name is going to be used instead (default: `None`)
 * `VERSION` (`str`) - Version string on a triplet based structure, not recommended to override (default: `None`)
-* `DESCRIPTION` (`str`) - Small string with the description for the current application, if not provided internal strategies are going to be used to obtain the best possible description for the application (default: `None`)
+* `DESCRIPTION` (`str`) - Small sentence with the description for the current application, if not provided the default internal strategy us going to be used to obtain the best possible description for the application (default: `None`)
-* `OBSERVATIONS` (`str`) - Long string to be used as the long description of the App, if not provided the default internal strategies are going to be used to obtain observations for the application (default: `None`)
+* `OBSERVATIONS` (`str`) - Long sentence to be used as the long description of the application, if not provided the default internal strategy is going to be used to obtain observations for the application (default: `None`)
 * `LOGO_URL` (`str`) - The URL of the main logo for the application (default: `None`)
 * `LOGO_SQUARE_URL` (`str`) - The URL of the square version of the logo for the application (default: `None`)
 * `LOGO_RASTER_URL` (`str`) - If provided ensures an alternative to `LOGO_URL` with a raster image (eg: `PNG`, `JPEG`, etc.) to be used